-The Company attempts to limit its risk of loss through reinsurance arrangements, such as excess of loss and catastrophe coverage, and through customized coverages such as that provided by the reinsurance arrangements with National Indemnity Company ("NICO"), a subsidiary of Berkshire Hathaway Inc., relating to the Company's A&E and workers compensation liabilities (the "NICO Reinsurance Transaction").
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Critical Accounting Estimates-Reinsurance Recoverables."
+The Company attempts to limit its risk of loss through reinsurance arrangements, such as excess of loss, aggregate loss, and quota share treaties, and facultative covers on individual risks or defined sets of policies, and through customized coverages such as that provided by the reinsurance arrangements with National Indemnity Company ("NICO"), a subsidiary of Berkshire Hathaway Inc., relating to the Company's A&E and workers compensation liabilities (the "NICO Reinsurance Transaction").
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Critical Accounting Policies-Reinsurance Recoverables."
 The availability and cost of reinsurance protection is subject to market conditions, which are outside of the Company's control.
 In addition, the coverage under the Company's existing and future reinsurance contracts may be inadequate to cover the Company's liabilities.
 As a result, the Company may not be able to successfully alleviate risk through these arrangements, which could have a material adverse effect on its results of operations, financial condition or liquidity.
 In particular, the hardening of the reinsurance market in past years has led to increased prices or less favorable terms during the renewal of some of the Company's reinsurance programs.